WebAssembly/component-model/design/mvp/CanonicalABI.md

 by `load_string` isn't simply a Python `str`, but a *tuple* containing a `str`, the original encoding and the number of source code units.

-The `MAX_STRING_BYTE_LENGTH` constant ensures that the high bit of a string's number of code units is never set, keeping it clear for `utf16_tag`.
+The `MAX_STRING_STORE_BYTE_LENGTH` constant ensures that the high bit of a string's number of code units is never set, keeping it clear for `utf16_tag`.
 Note that this limit is the same across 32-bit and 64-bit components.

-Since this byte length of a string depends on the encoding, we additionally restrict the total code units to `MAX_STRING_CODE_UNITS = (1 << 28) - 1` when loading a string to ensure that it won't exceed the maximum byte length when converted to a different encoding.
-The worst case inflation for string length comes in `store_utf16_to_utf8` which may result in 3 bytes per code unit in the original encoding, so this limit is low enough to keep strings within the maximum length.
+The `MAX_STRING_BYTE_LENGTH` constant limits the byte length of a string when loading.
+It ensures that the length of the string remains under `MAX_STRING_STORE_BYTE_LENGTH` even when converting to other encodings.
+The worst case inflation in string byte length is by a factor of 2 (e.g. this could occur when converting from [UTF-8] to [UTF-16]).
 ```python
 String = tuple[str, str, int]